 Today, for the first time since World War II, there are more than 50 million refugees in the world.
 Yet Lutherans are not discouraged: we continue to meet conflict, war, and persecution with God's love.

-Whether the people in your congregation are new to assisting refugees, have a history of newcomer ministry, or are newcomers themselves, you can observe Refugee Sunday and create a meaningful experience with LIRS’s Refugee Sunday worship materials, Out of the Waters Bible Study, and Rebuilding Hope newsletter.
+Whether the people in your congregation are new to assisting refugees, have a history of newcomer ministry, or are newcomers themselves, you can observe Refugee Sunday and create a meaningful experience with LIRS’s Refugee Sunday worship materials and Rebuilding Hope newsletter.

 LIRS invites your congregation, your school, and your community to join us in celebrating the power of God's love to transform the lives of those fleeing horrifying danger.
 By setting aside one Sunday this year to consider the courageous and often perilous journey made by millions of refugees, we can prepare our hearts to welcome each newcomer in Christ's name and support their new life in America.